 Cushioned bath tubs are designed to be used by babies that can sit up right and the Bath ‘N Bumper is no different.
 This tub is not suitable for newborns.

-It is vital that you completely dry cushioned bath tubs after each use.
-Since you not only have to wait for the surface to dry, but also the inside.
+It is vital that you completely dry cushioned bath tubs after each use since you not only have to wait for the exterior surface to dry, but also the materials inside.
 Drying this bath tub takes a longer period of time than a plastic bath tub.
 Fortunately the Bath ‘N Bumper comes with a hook, allowing the bath tub to be hung up to dry.

 Best Baby Bucket